tylershuster/urbit.org/content/using/planet.md

 template = "page_indiced.html"
 +++

+A planet is a permanent Urbit identity.
+It can never be taken from you, and its reputation will be tied to your own.
+If you're not yet familiar with the Urbit network, please follow the [Getting Started guide](/using/install), which will explain the basics and walk you through using a free identity.
+This guide explains the next steps.

 ### Purchase a planet {#purchase}

 There are a few ways to get your own planet:

-- Getting an invitation from a friend.
+- Getting an invitation from a friend (or stranger).
 - Purchasing a planet, including hosting, from a [hosting provider](#hosting-providers) such as [geturbitid.com](https://www.geturbitid.com/).
 - Manually setting up and hosting an planet purchased from a third party such as [urbit.live](https://urbit.live), [OpenSea](https://opensea.io), [planet.market](https://planet.market/), [urbit.me](https://urbit.me), [urth systems](https://urth.systems/), or [Urbit Marketplace](https://urbitmarketplace.com/).